overlord1109/commit-analyser/README.md

 4 actionable tasks: 3 executed, 1 up-to-date

 ```
+## Flow:

+**$Add image$**

 ### Current assumptions:

-The program expects an HTTPS Git remote URL.
+* The program expects an HTTPS Git remote URL.

-This program analyses commits only for the default branch (generally main or master branch).
+* This program analyses commits starting from where the HEAD points at (generally main or master branch) and walks these commits backwards.
 It would not be difficult to extend the same code to generate report for all branches.